The 3 keys to “solving” mental health

-The Thrive Foundation proposes to use emerging scientific evidence and cutting-edge innovation to actually solve mental health in our community of 65,000 people.
+The Thrive Foundation proposes to use scientific evidence and innovation to actually solve mental health in our community.
 Our approach is to tackle mental health across the life-course of the population, from conception to old age, using a multi-level systems framework of determinants of mental health, as described in Figure 1, below.

 The above framework illustrates the complexity of mental health within a society.
-Tackling any one of these components is unlikely to achieve radical improvements.
+Tackling any one of these components alone is unlikely to achieve radical improvements.
 Certainly, the contribution of health care to health outcomes is as low as 10–20%.